Johnnybyzhang/budgeted-vickrey/README.md

 ## Deployment of a Budgeted Second-Price Auction — **Revised Report (PS2 Part 1)**

-> **Note to grader:** This is a codex-ready Markdown version.
+> **Note to grader:** This is a updated Markdown version.
 All figure references use repository-relative paths under `figures/`.
-No new computation was performed; only materials already in the repository were used and reorganized per PS2.

 ---